darthxvaderxd/clippo/README.md

 then owns your clipboard is not something to do to somebody as a side effect of copying files.

-Then add clippo to the panel: **Settings → Desktop → Panel → Configure panel applets**.
-The `.desktop` file's `X-CosmicApplet=true` is what puts it in that list.
+Adding clippo to the panel is **Settings → Desktop → Panel → Configure panel applets**, and what puts it in that list is the `.desktop` file's `X-CosmicApplet=true`.
+It is a manual step because a panel is somebody's own arrangement — [The applet](#the-applet) is what you get, and what it does with the keyboard once it is open.

-Everything above still has to happen in a host terminal rather than a Flatpak — see the warning at the top of this file.
-Installing from the wrong one installs perfectly well and then captures nothing.
+The `Super+V` shortcut is manual for a different reason: COSMIC owns global shortcuts and clippo does not register one for itself.
+[Global shortcut](#global-shortcut) has the GUI route above written out, the RON file to edit instead, and the two things that most often make a binding do nothing.

 ### Installing somewhere else